jlab-sensing/BBLoraE5/README.md

 Before you collect any data, you must set some configurations.
 First, set the number of samples to take inside of the "logger" script (located in the scripts folder).
 The Rocketlogger collects 1 sample per second, and the Teros sensor 1 sample per 10 seconds.
 When you set the variable `NUM_SAMPLES`, it refers to the number of Rocketlogger samples.
 The default is 30 (I don't recommend going lower than this), though I recommend setting it to several minutes.

 Enter `rl.conf` and set the data transmission method (simply "ethernet" or "lora") and cell names.
 Default is ethernet.
+It sends via POST request, if you need to change the address you can do so in `main.c`.

 With the configurations set, build the project with `sudo ./install.sh`.
 Use a screen session so that you can detach from the program with `screen -S session-name`.
 Run the program with the "logger" script, then when you're ready to leave, hit `ctrl-a` then `ctrl-d`, and you can log out with the program still running.